mkenney/mkenney/README.md

     <a href="https://github.com/mkenney"><img width="54%" src="https://github-readme-stats.vercel.app/api?username=mkenney" /></a>
     <a href="https://github.com/anuraghazra/convoychat"><img width="45%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mkenney&hide=perl,vim+script,html,css&langs_count=20&layout=compact" /></a>
 </p>

-<h2 align="center"><code>whoami</code></h2>

-Well-rounded, goal oriented, professional software developer with extensive experience planning, developing and implementing a wide variety of solutions for both large corporations and small startups.
-In addition to being a highly skilled software engineer, specialties include designing both technical and non-technical solutions to meet all types of business needs, crafting and implementing development processes and leading teams to deliver high-quality software.
-Interested in a software engineering position that makes use of skills developed over years of solving the complex problems that businesses face.

 <!--
 **mkenney/mkenney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.